Super Bowl LVII: United States

-Super Bowl LVII was televised by Fox and Fox Deportes.
-It marked the final game to be broadcast under the current NFL television contract.
-Fox aired the season two premiere of Next Level Chef as its lead-out program.
-The game was available via streaming to mobile devices on NFL+.
+Television

+Super Bowl LVII was televised by Fox.
+It marked the final game to be broadcast under the NFL television contract that began in 2014.
 Fox broadcast the game in Dolby Vision high-dynamic-range (HDR) color exclusively on Xfinity.

 This was the first Super Bowl assignment for Fox's broadcast team of play-by-play announcer Kevin Burkhardt and color analyst Greg Olsen, who replaced Joe Buck and Troy Aikman after they departed for ABC/ESPN and Monday Night Football.
 Erin Andrews and Tom Rinaldi reported from the sidelines, and Mike Pereira served as rules expert.
 Pregame, halftime, and postgame coverage were provided by the Fox NFL Sunday team, hosted by Curt Menefee and Terry Bradshaw along with analysts Howie Long, Michael Strahan, Jimmy Johnson, Rob Gronkowski and NFL insider Jay Glazer.